LauraCole1900/InterviewQuestions/README.md

 Can you tell us about a time when you were given feedback that was genuinely impactful?
 What was the feedback, and what was the result?

+### The following are suggested questions from [ClearCompany's Blog](https://blog.clearcompany.com/unique-candidate-screening-questions?utm_campaign=*TOFU%20-%20ATS&utm_content=185677395&utm_medium=social&utm_source=linkedin&hss_channel=lcp-2944518)

+What do you like most about your current position?

+How did your last job fail to meet your expectations?

+Why are you a good fit for this position?

+Why do you think you're a good fit for this company?

+Which accomplishments are you most proud of?

+The team you’re working on will be completing this project by [deadline].
+How do you see yourself becoming involved?

+What is your ideal work environment?

+Everyone has unique strengths.
+On your would-be team, we have an abundance of [insert team dynamic or strength here].
+What could your skills add to that environment?

+How would your past experience help you excel in this position?

+What's the most important lesson you learned in your previous positions?

+Who would you consider a role model, and why?

+Tell me about a lesson you learned from a colleague you didn’t enjoy working with.

+What do you do best?

+What, if anything, do you struggle with at work?

+What keeps you motivated to come to work every day?

+How do you communicate best, and how do you prefer to receive feedback?

+What are your professional goals?

+Do you feel there is anything holding you back from achieving your professional goals?

+Tell me about a time when you overcame a challenge at work.

+Tell me about a time you had a colleague’s back.

 ## Questions *for* the interviewer(s)